khushil-sketch/CANIS-Datathon/README.md

 ### Step 1: Scrapping the data

-We scrapped 6000 tweets from the Twitter accounts in the dataset because I found that Twitter was the most popular social media platform in the dataset that we were provided.
+We scrapped 6000 tweets from the Twitter accounts in the dataset - the original dataset was missing crucial Twitter Metadata such as Likes, Comments, Post content and this information would be incredibly useful for our goal.

 ![image](https://github.com/khushil-sketch/Canadian-Information-Security-Datathon/assets/52947378/8ac41054-1811-4fb3-9d1b-257410c44ae5)